cauz-santos/Training/Day 8. Runs of Homozygosity and Linkage Mapping.md

 - Reduces **overfitting** because no single tree dominates.
 - Works with **high-dimensional data** (many predictors, like SNP PCs).

-👉 Think of it as a “committee of experts”: each decision tree is one expert, and the forest is the combined decision.
+> 👉 Think of it as a “committee of experts”: each decision tree is one expert, and the forest is the combined decision.
 This makes the predictions more robust than relying on just one.

----

-## Step 1 — Prepare dataset
+**Step 1 — Prepare dataset**

 We’ll merge PCA results (Day 6) with sucrose phenotypes (Day 7).

+In Rstudio:
 ```r
 pcs <- read.table("pca_results.eigenvec", header=FALSE)
 pheno <- read.csv("phenotypes.csv")